Which Software is Right for me? Understanding Marketing Software Categories.

 - It’s difficult to forecast budgets and resources for future projects.

-How marketing project management software can solve these marketing challenges
+How implementing marketing project management software can solve these marketing project management challenges

 - Offer greater visibility over creative projects and resources with visual display of all work in progress.